BUILDING COMMUNITY FUNDED ARRAYS TO SHARE THE BENEFITS OF SOLAR ENERGY WITH LOW INCOME FAMILIES

 About NH Solar Shares

-NH Solar Shares in partnership with many community partners including the NH Electric Cooperative will design and install solar PV arrays one community at a time.
-The project brings multiple wins to our communities:
+NH Solar Shares in partnership with many community partners including the NH Electric Cooperative, designs and installs community-based solar PV arrays.
+The program is run by the Plymouth Area Renewable Energy Initiative in Plymouth, NH.
+NH Solar Shares brings multiple wins to our communities:

-• Increasing the portion of clean renewable energy on our grid, and
+– Increasing the portion of clean renewable energy on our grid,

-• Contributing to building healthier, more sustainable communities.
+– Contributing to building healthier, more sustainable communities and

-Each array will be inspired by a task force of local volunteers and be built using funds from grants, crowd funding, individual donors, fundraisers and the state’s solar incentive.
-The first goal is to build one PV array in Plymouth, NH and two more in near-by communities with the goal of installing 125kW worth of solar by the Fall of 2018.
-The solar will be installed by NH solar installers with the help of volunteers to prep the site.
+Each array is inspired by a task force of local volunteers and built using funds from grants, crowd funding, individual donors, fundraisers and/or the state’s solar rebate program.
+The first project was built in Plymouth, NH on land donated by the Common Man Family of Restaurants.
+It includes two solar pavilions and a solar education trail that is open to the public.
+The second project was built on donated roof space at Appleknockers General Store in Warren, NH.
+The initial goal is to install three projects totaling 125kW by 2022.
+The solar will be installed by NH solar installers with the help of PAREI staff and volunteers to prep the site.

 In 2020, NH Solar Shares solar arrays generated $5900 in solar energy bill credits for 19 families.
 Solar energy is the gift that keeps on giving back…to families and our environment.
 If you would like to help us build our third array in the Plymouth area community please visit this donation link. https://plymouthenergy.org/donate/